oxydemeton/open-credit/README.md

 ### Commands

 - `init`: Creates a new config file.
-Use `--conf` to specify a non default name
+Use `--conf` to specify a non default name and `--managers` for enabled managers in the config
 - `stats`: Print out statistics about dependencies of your project.
 Requires a config file.
-Specify a non default config file name with `--conf`.
+Specify a non default config file name with `--conf` and only enable some managers with `--managers`.
 - `run`: Lists all dependencies in a markdown format.
 Requires a config file.
   Use `--conf` to specify a non default config file name.
-Use `--json` to also generate a json overview over all dependencies and `--md` to overwrite the output file.
+Use `--json` to also generate a json overview over all dependencies and `--md` to overwrite the output file. `--managers` will overwrite the managers from the config file.

 ### Args